narasimhan-v/narasimhan-v.github.io/_posts/2020-06-18-Log-Capturing-Capabilities-of-Avocado.md

 ### Optimisation ###

+The default behaviour is to log all the sysinfo collectibles in both pre and post.

-There was a recent optimisation to this, wherein we log only those changed files and commands in post.
+There was a recent optimisation to the default behaviour, wherein we log only those changed files and commands in post.

 If there are 25 files and commands, and 10 of them are unchanged during the test, then it is unnecessary to log them.
 Also, it is time consuming to locate which files changed, while debugging.
 So, we log only the 15 files and commands which are changed.